FK BRNO Field Pistol: Design details

 The 7.5 FK Field Pistol is a single action, tilting barrel semi-automatic pistol with a proprietary recoil attenuation system.
 It features a unique "butterfly" rear sight, designed to give the shooter a better view of the target and to naturally align with the front sight.
 The sight is adjustable for windage.

 The 7.5 FK Field Pistol is significantly larger and heavier than other all-steel military pistols and about twice as heavy as current standard issue military pistols.

-The proprietary cartridge is claimed to have an effective range - in terms of accuracy and terminal ballistics - of at least 100 meters (109 yards) for targets of up to 150 kg (330 lbs) while maintaining relatively low recoil and good controllability.
+The proprietary cartridge is claimed to have an effective range—in terms of accuracy and terminal ballistics—of at least 100 meters (109 yards) for targets of up to 150 kg (330 lbs) while maintaining relatively low recoil and good controllability.
 To corroborate this claim, the manufacturer shot fenced domesticated hogs.

-The cartridge produces 842 ft⋅lbf of muzzle energy (1142 J), roughly on par with 10mm Auto and .357 Magnum.
+The cartridge produces 842 ft⋅lbf of muzzle energy (1142 J), roughly on par with the 10mm Auto and .357 Magnum.